jethwoah/SOC-Home-Lab/README.md

 #### Step 1.2: Check Connectivity between VMs

 We can verify that the two VMs can communicate with each other by using ping.
-Ping uses ICMP to test for 2-way conenctivity between 2 network devices.
+Ping uses ICMP to test for 2-way connectivity between 2 network devices.

 To do this we must first find out the IP address of each VM.
  - For Linux: ifconfig